-Planning Priority 11 - Activate town and village centres Town and village centres are unique and distinct places throughout Eurobodalla.
+Planning priority 11 Activate town and village centres

+Batemans Bay waterfront Town and village centres are unique and distinct places throughout Eurobodalla.
 They commonly provide a concentration of commercial and tourism activities that drive the economy and act as important meeting places for the community.
 The waterfronts of Batemans Bay, Narooma and Moruya are examples of some of these unique experiences and provide gateways to their respective towns.
-However, each waterfront is experiencing user conflicts and lack the necessary marine infrastructure to facilitate further economic development.
-The changing nature of retail to online shopping and potential impact of COVID-19 will require businesses provide unique shopping experiences and retail precincts become destinations to attract business.
-The opportunity lies in reinvigorating town and village centres and the respective waterfronts, to provide attractive and function centres, integrated transport networks and strengthen night-economy for new and existing businesses.
-Actions 11.1 Implement the actions of the draft Batemans Bay Waterfront Masterplan and Activation Strategy (medium term) 11.2 Investigate the jurisdictional issues and policies that are barriers in the use and activation of waterfronts (medium term) 11.3 Develop place-based activation plans for immediate and affordable actions in town and village centres (medium term)
+However, each waterfront is experiencing user conflicts and lacks the necessary marine infrastructure to facilitate further economic development.
+The changing nature of retail to online shopping and potential impact of COVID-19 will require businesses to provide unique shopping experiences and retail precincts to become destinations to attract business.
+The opportunity lies in reinvigorating town and village centres and the respective waterfronts to provide attractive and functional centres, integrated transport networks and strengthened night economy for new and existing businesses.
+Actions $\bigcirc$ 11.1 Implement the actions of the draft Batemans Bay Waterfront Masterplan and Activation Strategy (medium term)

+11.2 Investigate the jurisdictional issues and policies that are barriers in the use and activation of waterfronts (medium term)

+11.3 Develop place-based activation plans for immediate and affordable actions in town and village centres (medium term)